 Louisiana: Voters in 2016 approved the Revenue Stabilization Trust Fund, for the deposit of recurring mineral and corporate tax revenues.
 Within designated limits, monies from the fund may be used to pay down "state employee retirement debt," among other purposes.

 Minnesota: The legislature in 2018 approved an annual state aid payment to the Minnesota Public Employees Retirement Association of $4.5 million in FY 19 and FY 20, and $9.0 million annually thereafter until FY 48.

-Montana: The legislature in 2013 approved a bill dedicating a portion of the coal severance tax to amortizing the state's unfunded pension liabilities.
+Montana: The legislature in 2013 approved a bill dedicating a portion of the coal severance tax revenue to amortizing the state's unfunded pension liabilities.
 Separate legislation enacted the same year created a general fund statutory appropriation of $25 million per year to the Teachers' Retirement System.

 New Jersey: The legislature in 2017 approved the transfer of ownership of the state lottery to the state pension fund.